 International conference on the creative reuse of churches

-In April we’ll be taking part in an international conference about the creative reuse of historic churches.
+This week we’ll be taking part in an international conference about the creative reuse of historic churches.
 The ‘Preserve, Use and Develop’ conference is hosted by the Diocese of Lund, Church of Sweden.
 The event is a chance to explore the community, theological, and heritage value of European church buildings, and to discuss new ways of extending their use and making them sustainable.

 A new approach to historic churches